-In Ethiopia, National Report under the Universal Periodic Review Mechanism (2009) reported that lack of awareness and narrow understanding of human rights norms in the society associated with inadequate promotion of human rights; and inadequate translation and dissemination of international human rights instruments into domestic languages are some of difficulties and constraints which affect the implementation of human rights.18 FDRE the First National Human Rights Action Plan (2013-2015) stated that there is lack of provision of free legal aid service during pretrial to persons who do not have the means to pay for it by themselves; in some cases, arresting officers fail to inform detained persons their right to remain silent, and that any statement they make may be used as evidence against them in trial.19

-The Human Rights Watch (2013) reported that there is arbitrary detention; violation of basic due process rights such as use of coercive methods like torture or other ill-treatments to obtain confession; and denial of access to lawyers and family members in Ethiopia.20 US Country Reports on Human Rights Practices (2015) reported that detention authorities violate fair trials rights of detained persons; there is arbitrary arrest and detention; detention without charge and lengthy PTD in Ethiopia.21 Research conducted in Oromia Special Zone Surrounding Finfine by Fisaha Getachew (2015) demonstrated that investigative police do not bring detained persons before a court of law within prescribed time: they do not inform detainees their fair trials rights; there is prolonged PTD without trial; and denial of bail right because of economic status; and
+In Ethiopia, National Report under the Universal Periodic Review Mechanism (2009) reported that lack of awareness and narrow understanding of human rights norms in the society associated with inadequate promotion of human rights; and inadequate translation and dissemination of international human rights instruments into domestic languages are some of difficulties and constraints which affect the implementation of human rights. ??8 FDRE the First National Human Rights Action Plan (2013-2015) stated that there is lack of provision of free legal aid service during pretrial to persons who do not have the means to pay for it by themselves; in some cases, arresting officers fail to inform detained persons their right to remain silent, and that any statement they make may be used as evidence against them in trial. ??9 The Human Rights Watch (2013) reported that there is arbitrary detention; violation of basic due process rights such as use of coercive methods like torture or other ill-treatments to obtain confession; and denial of access to lawyers and family members in Ethiopia.
+20 Research conducted in Oromia Special Zone Surrounding Finfine by Fisaha Getachew (2015) demonstrated that investigative police do not bring detained persons before a court of law within prescribed time; they do not inform detainees their fair trials rights; there is prolonged PTD without trial; and denial of bail right because of economic status; and scholars and reports of different institutions show that visits are infrequently allowed and only for a few minutes to speak through grills. ii.
+Specific Objectives To critically examine whether procedures prescribed by law to detain a person; and fair trials rights of detained persons prescribed by law are realized during pretrial in the study area;